rosa-abf/abf-doc/content/v1/advisories.md

 ---
-title: Groups | ABF API
+title: Advisories | ABF API
 ---

-# Groups API
+# Advisories API

 * <a href="#list-advisories">List advisories</a>
 * <a href="#get-a-single-advisory">Get a single advisory</a>